 Cancer-ID is a Dutch research program with the goal to develop new technology for monitoring cancer therapy through extracellular vesicle (EV) identification.
-In the program, 10 research groups and 23 companies collaborate.
+In the program, 11 fundamental and applied research groups and 22 industrial partners collaborate.
 The program runs from 2015 to 2020.

 Contribution of Exometry